MST for Licensed Teachers

 For admission to this program, students should have the equivalent to a UIC undergraduate major in mathematics.
 The GRE is not required.
 Other applicants will be required to take appropriate courses to make up for any deficiencies in their mathematical preparation.

 For the degree, candidates are required to earn 32 semester hours of adviser-approved graduate credit, with at least 12 semester hours of work completed at the 500 level.
-Courses are offered in the late afternoon and early evening.
-Some courses are also offered during the summer.
 At the conclusion of the program, the following courses will be completed:

 - MTHT 411: Advanced Euclidean Geometry